travetto/travetto/module/model-query/README.md

 ```

 ### [Suggest](https://github.com/travetto/travetto/tree/main/module/model-query/src/service/suggest.ts#L12)
-Additionally, this same pattern avails it self in a set of suggestion methods that allow for powering auto completion and typeahead functionalities.
+Additionally, this same pattern avails it self in a set of suggestion methods that allow for powering auto completion and type-ahead functionalities.

 **Code: Suggest**
 ```typescript